SeelabFhdo/AjiL/README.md

-# Changelog 12072017
+# AjiL
+This repository is home of the AjiL tool suite.
+It comprises the Aji Modeling Language (AjiML), a graphical editor for creating AjiML diagrams, and, currently, one code generator to support the developement of Microservice Architecture (MSA).
+The tool is mainly developed by the SEELAB research group of Dortmund's University of Applied Sciences and Arts.
+If you want to know more about Model-Driven Engineering (MDE) we recommend the book *Engineering Modeling Languages: Turning Domain Knowledge into Tools* by Combemale et al. If you are new to the microservice architecture style the following article by Martin Fowler is a good starting point: https://martinfowler.com/articles/microservices.html

+## Changelog Feb 2018
-Currently we work on improving the Aji Modeling Language in several apspects.
-Among the list of changes the most severe probably the naming :) We noticed that the abbreviation AjiL sometimes missleads people to think that Aji is an actual programming language for service comparable to languages like Jolie.
-Therefore, to emphasize its characteristic as a modeling language, we intend to use **AjiML** as abbreviation in upcoming developements.
-Furthermore, the following list contains a short summary of our planed changes we are working on in this dev branch.
+Currently we work on improving AjiL in several apspects.
+The following list contains a short summary of our planed changes we are working on the dev branch.
 * Ease installation with a simpler routine
-* Improve documentation regarding the usage of AjiML, possibly with a short series of videos
+* Improve documentation regarding the usage of AjiL, possibly with a short series of videos
 * Split the underlying metamodel in two different models.
 One representing the non-technical concepts, the other model the more technical and non-semantic information, e.g. which generator should be used for a certain service.
 * Adjust the modeling editor to adjust a more reduced system overview and, in addition, another more detailed view for each service and its inner workings.

-Because the intended changes demand a complete refactoring of the code, the branch currently only contains the already finished splitted Ecore Metamodels.
-The generator and graphical editor will be added in the future when the compatibility to the ecore files is established.s
+Because the intended changes demand a complete refactoring of the code, the current master branch currently contains the last complete working version from august 2017.
+In the dev branch, which is set as default, you can find our latest runnable developement where we already splitted the metamodel into two different models.
+However, the graphical editor and newly implemented generator are right now not fully completed.

----
-*Note that the following documentation is currently (Dec 2017) deprecated and is going to be reworked!*
----

-# AjiML
+# Documentation

-This repository is home of the Aji Modeling Language (AjiML).
-AjiML is a modeling language with associated tools to support the developement of Microservice Architecture (MSA).
-The language is mainly developed by the SEELAB research group of Dortmund's University of Applied Sciences and Arts.
-If you want to know more about Model-Driven Engineering (MDE) we recommend the book *Engineering Modeling Languages: Turning Domain Knowledge into Tools* by Combemale et al.
+As an easy starting point we recommend the AjiL tutorial video series which is available on the SEELAB YouTube channel: https://www.youtube.com/channel/UCXrwySsGstqOxUOhNstmkng

 ## The Modeling Language
+### /Note: The following description is outdated as of Jan 2018 because we have splitted the original metamodel into two metamodels.
+Basically the new AjiMLT metamodel extends the existing AjiML metamodel and enriches its' concepts with technical attributes (hence the 'T'), e.g. attributes for messaging mechanism or containerization, for the sourcecode generator.
+However, although some new concepts and the explanation of AjiMLT are missing, the original AjiML metamodel still gives a good overview of the general idea.
+Threrefore we included the original depiction in the following explanation./

 As a modeling language, AjiML comprises three components: (i) Abstract syntax, (ii) Concrete syntax, and (iii) Semantics.
 Each component is described in the following sections.
 Although we eagerly work on improving the language itself as well as its documentation, we are still in an early developement stage.
 Please feel free to help improve AjiL.